rootisgod/rootisgod/content/posts/2023/2023-03-31-Creating-a-Proxmox-Server-With-Hetzner.md

 #### DCHP Setup

-Now, lets make a DHCP server using an LXC Container in Proxmox to run a simple DHCP server.
+Now, lets make a DHCP server using an LXC Container in Proxmox.

 We need to download the container template for Ubuntu 22.04 first like so (i made a new storage thing for mine, but choose 'local' in your setup)